camelwater/Tauto/README.md

 # Tauto

 Tauto is a general-purpose Discord Bot for managing tournaments of different formats: single-elimination, double-elimination, Swiss, Round-Robin, and Champions League.
-TM BOT ameliorates tournament management by automating registrations and match generations, with support for seeded match-making.
+Tauto ameliorates tournament management by automating registrations and match generations, with a host of other features, including seeded match-making.

 ## Setup